slowernews/awesome-open-source-by-country-or-region/README.md

 # awesome-open-source-by-country-or-region
-Lists of open source projects mainly made by developers of a country (or autonomous region):
+Lists of open source projects mainly made by developers of a country or region:
 *This should be seen like a friendly sports competition.
 Nothing else.*

 ## Europe